ajaymehul/stelligent-u/02-s3/README.md

 _Do you need to re-upload all your files to get them encrypted?_

+> Yes, changing a bucket configuration to require SSE only enforces it on new uploads. https://aws.amazon.com/premiumsupport/knowledge-center/s3-aws-kms-default-encryption/

 #### Lab 2.4.2: SSE with KMS Keys

 Change your bucket policy to require KMS encryption for all objects.